adp-multi/adp-multi.github.io/pages/syntax.md

 description:
 ---

-Incorporating MCFGs into the method of ADP is quite straight forward.

-It means having multi-dimensional nonterminals and therefore also rewriting functions.

-The algebra aspect stays exactly the same.
+As explained in the [ADP for MCFL](/adp_for_mcfl) page, the main change compared to ADP for CFL is the addition of rewriting functions.

 ## This is how a nice syntax could look like